-At 03:40 I returned from my break and was informed by Staff Nurse Anne Noble that Rachel had had a seizure.
+At 03.40 I returned from my break and was informed by Staff Nurse Ann Noble that Raychel had had a seizure.
 Mr Ferguson was contacted at this time.
-The doctors on the ward at this time were a surgical junior house officer and a Paediatric senior house officer called Jeremy Johnston.
-The surgical junior house officer went to Rachel's bedside and I helped him as he took some blood from Rachel for electrolyte profile and blood cultures.
-At this time oxygen was being administered to Rachel via a non-rebreathing face mask at 8 litres a minute.
+The Doctors on the ward at the time were a Surgical Junior House Officer and a Paediatric Senior House Officer called Jeremy Johnston.
+The Surgical Junior House Officer went to Raychel's bedside and I helped him as he took some blood from Raychel for electrolyte profile and blood cultures.
+At this time oxygen was being administered to Raychel via a nonrebreathing facemask at 8 litres a minute.
 Her pulse, respiratory rate and oxygen saturation were within normal limits.
 Mr Ferguson arrived on the ward as this was being done.
-When I went to ask Dr Johnston to see Rachel he had left the ward.
-I spoke to the surgical junior house officer and said that Rachel was very ill and that we should contact the Paediatric Registrar immediately.
-At approximately 04:20 Dr Bernie Trainor the Paediatric Registrar arrived on the ward.
-Apparently Dr Johnston the paediatric had spoken to her in the NcoNatal Intensive Care Unit about Rachel and had asked her to see her.
+When I asked Dr Johnston to see Raychel he had left the ward.
+I spoke to the Surgical Junior House Officer and said that Raychel was very ill and that we should contact the Paediatric Registrar immediately.
+At approximately 04.20 a.m.
+Dr Bernie Trainor the Paediatric Registrar arrived on the ward.
+Apparently Dr Johnston had spoken to the Paediatric Registrar in the Neonatal Intensive Care Unit about Raychel and had asked her to see her.